Article Read Time

 but always verify their security features.
 Ask your supervisor or team

-what they recommend for safe collaboration within the organization’s network.
+what they recommend for secure file sharing within the organization’s network.

-To implement strong access controls, not everyone in your organization
+2. Implement strong access controls.
+Not everyone in your organization

 needs access to every file.
 Use role-based access controls to control access